DelukDoabi/shoopt/README.md

 ## Features

 - Scan product barcodes to quickly add them to your list
-- Compare prices across different stores to find the best deal
 - Store information about your products, including name, price, and unit price
 - Take a picture of the product to easily identify it later
 - Keep track of your shopping history
-- Analyze your shopping history to create an optimal shopping cart for your next purchase
 - Keep track of your products and their prices over time
+- Compare prices across different stores to find the best deal (coming soon)
+- Analyze your shopping history to create an optimal shopping cart for your next purchase (coming soon)

 ## Getting Started